lijfrank-open/Affective-Computing-Materials/README.md

 # Affective Computing Materials
+This repository compiles materials related to affective computing, currently featuring two main parts: one recommends top-tier journals and conferences in the field, and the other provides an overview of papers related to various tasks within the domain.

 ## Journals and Conferences in Affective Computing
 Here is a list (top-tier) of recommended journals and conferences in the field of affective computing, covering natural language processing (NLP), computer vision (CV), and multimodal learning (MML), physiological signals.